 The sense of energy and harmony people feel when they come together in a group around a shared purpose.

-Before Covid, research showed that more than 3/4 of people found collective effervescence at least once a week and almost a third experienced it at least once a day.
+Before Covid, research showed that more people found collective effervescence at least once a week, and some experienced it at least once a day.

 “Emotional contagion is when we are literally infected with other people’s emotions,”